Superluminal constraints from ultra-high-energy neutrino events: Constraints on superluminal neutrinos from the survival-probability method

 one gets that

 Previous studies constraining superluminal neutrinos~\cite{KM3NeT:2025mfl,Yang:2025kfr,Satunin:2025uui} have neglected the flavor dependence of the decay widths.
-In addition, they often rely on the Cohen--Glashow approximation rather than on the full results of Refs.~\cite{Carmona:2012tp,Bezrukov:2011qn,Carmona:2022dtp}, or restrict the analysis to the case $n=0$.
-In particular, Ref.~\cite{KM3NeT:2025mfl} presented constraints on the LIV parameter $\delta$ for the $n=0$ case, employing the Cohen--Glashow coefficient $1/14 \simeq 0.071$ instead of the correct value $17/84 \simeq 0.202$ given in Table~\ref{table:Ks_VPE}.
-In addition, the analysis does not incorporate the VPE threshold in their Figure 1, effectively assuming $E > E^{\text{th}}_n$, while, as they point out in the main text, the validity of this assumption is limited.
-Constraints are then derived on $\Delta_0=\delta$ as a function of the source distance $L$, using the survival probability $ \mathcal{P}^\text{SV}_n$ introduced in Eq.~\eqref{eq:Psurvival}, which strictly applies only to local sources.
-Nevertheless, this approximation is extended to cosmological distances in their Fig.~1, up to the scale of the observable Universe.
+In addition, they often rely on the Cohen-Glashow approximation rather than on the full results of refs.~\cite{Carmona:2012tp,Bezrukov:2011qn,Carmona:2022dtp}, or restrict the analysis to the case $n=0$.
+In particular, ref.~\cite{KM3NeT:2025mfl} presented constraints on the LIV parameter $\delta$ for the $n=0$ case, employing the Cohen-Glashow coefficient $1/14 \approx 0.071$ instead of the correct value $17/84 \approx 0.202$ given in table~\ref{table:Ks_VPE}.
+In addition, the analysis does not incorporate the VPE threshold in their figure~1, effectively assuming $E > E^{\text{th}}_n$, while, as they point out in the main text, the validity of this assumption is limited.
+Constraints are then derived on $\Delta_0=\delta$ as a function of the source distance $L$, using the survival probability $ \mathcal{P}^\text{SV}_n$ introduced in eq.~\eqref{eq:Psurvival}, which strictly applies only to local sources.
+Nevertheless, this approximation is extended to cosmological distances in their figure~1, up to the scale of the observable Universe.
 In what follows, we address the shortcomings discussed above and develop a framework that overcomes these limitations.
-Our aim is to provide an analysis scheme that can be applied not only to the KM3-230213A event, but also to future detections of ultra–high–energy neutrinos.
+Our aim is to provide an analysis scheme that can be applied not only to the KM3-230213A event, but also to future detections of ultra-high-energy neutrinos.

 For neutrinos emitted by extragalactic sources, the effect of cosmic expansion can no longer be neglected.
 In this case, the survival probability must account for the redshift evolution of the neutrino energy.
-Denoting by $E_d$ the detected energy and by $z$ the source redshift, Eq.~\eqref{eq:Psurvival} is replaced by
+Denoting by $E_d$ the detected energy and by $z$ the source redshift, eq.~\eqref{eq:Psurvival} is replaced by

 where $H_0$ is the value of the Hubble parameter at $z=0$ and $h(z)=\sqrt{\Omega_m (1+z)^3+\Omega_\Lambda}$.
 We consider an expansion described by the $\Lambda$CDM model, with $H_0=70\,\text{km/s/Mpc}$, $\Omega_m=0.3$ and $\Omega_\Lambda=0.7$.
 Assuming again that probabilities smaller than $\epsilon$ are incompatible with a detection event, one obtains a bound on the source redshift, $z \leq z_\text{max}$, where $z_\text{max}$ is defined as the solution of